rysdev/LMSLiveProjectContributions/README.md

 * Updated application controller and student view to filter displayed applications using text input

 ##
-Disclaimer: Permission given by project owner to post a selection of files.
+Disclaimer: Permission given by project owner to post a selection of files that I worked on.